michelleyucollins/kaggle_store_predictions/README.md

-This repository contains work done towards the Kaggle 'Store Sales - Time Series Forecasting Modified' Data Analytics / Machine Learning Learner's competition.
+This repository contains work done towards the Kaggle '**Store Sales - Time Series Forecasting Modified**' Data Analytics / Machine Learning Learner's competition.

 I am no longer changing what is in this code base, however I may be reopening it should I attempt a different method of approaching this problem.